seek-oss/style-guide-resources-for-sketch/README.md

 This will make the template available in the 'File > New From Template >' menu

-If you are using GitHub, clone the repository to the folder above.
+If you are using GitHub you can clone the repository to the folder above.

+**Note:** On most Macs, the ``~/Library/`` folder is not shown by default.
+[Read how to show it.](http://osxdaily.com/2013/10/28/show-user-library-folder-os-x-mavericks/)

 ### What's in the template
 1. **Sticker sheet**